 “Conscience: Cowboy’s Self-Reflections.”
 (Also known as “Hero’s Domesticity Amuses His Spirit.”)
 Oil on canvas, employed as book cover for Cheeleaders From Gomorah by John Rember, Confluence Press, Inc., Lewiston, Idaho in October 1993.

-I am an artist who loves to experiment with different mediums and techniques to create unique pieces of art.
-My collection includes paintings, drawings, prints, and much more.
+Lawrence is an artist who loves to experiment with different mediums and techniques to create unique pieces of art.
+Her collection includes paintings, drawings, prints, and much more.
 Whether you need a custom piece for your home or office, or just want to explore some beautiful art, you are in the right place.
-Take a tour of my studio here and, if you wish to purchase a PRINT on the medium of your choice with options to see a virtual picture of what it will look like in different sizes on a wall or with a 360° spin of your selection, please visit my new marketplace website by
+Take a tour of her studio here.
+To purchase a PRINTin the medium of your choice with options to see a virtual picture of what it will look like in different sizes on a wall or with a 360° spin of your selection, please visit the marketplace website by

 clicking on the button below.

-There, you will also have options to view and purchase select ORIGINALS.
+There, you will also have options to view and purchase select smaller ORIGINALS.

 (IMAGE ABOVE: Detail of "Lorenzo's Treatment Room," a full room mural in Santa Fe, New Mexico.)